google-site-verification=2uXaM2BVrTJ0jlZ3JmIPwb8vu26mWVQOJbD_vkr_RLA

 Manufacturers Of Model Kits

-These are the outifts that create the models we love to build.
+These are some the outifts that create the models we love to build.

 Joshua Swift is that rare breed of modeler who isn't satisfied merely to build models.
 No, he has to produce them as well!
 He spent 18 months learning how to cast in resin and set up his own business, Crimson Pool Productions.
 He has created an ever-growing string of 1/4 scale resin busts, the quality of which rivals anything else you can find on the market.
 And the subjects he has chosen to produce are extremely rare - check out his web site and see the busts for yourself!